eitanyaffe/dckr/README.md

 # dr: A docker wrapper

-This script calls docker in order to spin up a container with a user-specified image, mounting user-defined volumes, and calling a specific container command.
+This helper script calls docker in order to spin up a container with a user-specified image, mounting user-defined volumes, and calling a specific container command.

 dr has two commands or flavors.
 The ```run``` command